 Spartan beach bungalow, with a private veranda and a stunning sun-set view, but for an overpriced INR 150,000.- or US$ 17.50 per night.

 S 00° 38.72' E 119° 44.21'

-Crossing, with a consistent “speed through the water” of about 15 knots, both (i) the invisible Wallace Line (which marks the eastern boundary of the Asian fauna), from west to east, and (ii) the likewise invisible equator (which marks the southern boundary of the counter-clockwise turning bathtub outflow), from north to south, on board of Pelni’s rugged passenger ferry KM “Tidar” during our 20-hour long, uneventful sea passage from Kalimantan to Sulawesi.
+Crossing with a consistent speed of c.
+15 knots both (i) the invisible Wallace Line (which marks the eastern boundary of the Asian fauna), from west to east, and (ii) the likewise invisible equator (which marks the southern boundary of the counter-clockwise turning bathtub outflow), from north to south, on board of Pelni’s rugged passenger ferry KM “Tidar” during our 20-hour long, uneventful sea passage from East Kalimantan to Central Sulawesi.

-Taking a shared minibus taxi (INR 5,000.- or US$ 0.55 per person) from outside the port of Pantoloan to Palu, the dry capital of Central Sulawesi, and thereafter a shared Toyota 4x4 Kijang (INR 20,000.- or US$ 2.20 per person) from Palu’s Terminal Tipo via Donggala, a quiet backwater which only springs to life on Mondays and Fridays when it hosts large and vibrant country markets (a ten-pack of creamy durians from INR 70,000.- or US$ 7,75 to INR 90,000.- or US$ 9.95), to the remote kampung Tanjung Karang, situated on the N coast of the Coral Peninsula and a diver’s paradise.
+Taking a shared minibus taxi (INR 5,000.- or US$ 0.55 per person) from outside the port of Pantoloan to Palu, the capital of Central Sulawesi province, and thereafter a shared Toyota 4x4 Kijang (INR 20,000.- or US$ 2.20 per person) from Palu’s useless Terminal Tipo via Donggala, a quiet backwater which only springs to life on Mondays and Fridays when it hosts large and vibrant country markets (a ten-pack of creamy durians between INR 70,000.- or US$ 7,75 and INR 90,000.- or US$ 9.95), to the remote kampung Tanjung Karang, situated on the north coast of the Coral Peninsula and a diver’s paradise.

-Enjoying the main attractions of sun, sand and water and the laid-back, bucolic village life in the remote beach hamlet kampung Tanjung Karang aka Coral Peninsula where both Bugis and Kaili people live peacefully together and rather sustainably exploit their cash crops: (i) coastal fish and seafood, (ii) domestic tourists from as far as Palu and Jakarta, and (iii) the ever reliable coconut palm whose uses are extremely manifold, from its nutritious juice, meat and copra via its timber and fronds for building houses, to the coveted coconut oil which is used for the manufacture of soaps and perfumes.
+Enjoying the main attractions of sun, sand and water and the laid-back, bucolic village life in the remote beach hamlet kampung Tanjung Karang aka Coral Peninsula where both Bugis and Kaili people live peacefully together and rather sustainably exploit their cash crops: (i) coastal fish and seafood, (ii) domestic tourists from as far as Palu and Jakarta, and (iii) the ever reliable coconut palms whose uses are extremely manifold, from their nutritious juice, meat and copra via their timber and fronds for building houses, to the coveted coconut oil which is used for the manufacture of soaps and perfumes.